vonglasow/atoum-documentation/source/en/written_help/given-if-and-then.inc.rst

 In addition to ``given``, ``if``, ``and`` and ``then``, there are also other keywords.

 One of them is ``when``.
-It has a specific feature introduced to work around that it is illegal to write the following PHP code:
+It has a specific feature introduced to work around that it is illegal to write the following PHP code :

 .. code-block:: php